DataScienceWorks/AV-McKinseyHackathon-InsuranceRenewal-2018-July/ReadMe.md

 - ‘Premium on policy’ is the premium paid by the policy holder for the policy in consideration

 - ‘Incentive on policy’ is the incentive given to the agent for increasing the chance of renewal (estimated by the participant) for each policy

+> ProTip: p_benchmark is decided by the company.
+You can consider it as the best solution for the problem.
+More accurate your model, closer you are to the p_benchmark.